 Request Information Master's Degrees in Humanities Studies in Oslo in Norway 2018

 Is the world moving closer together or is it drifting apart?
-History as a discipline has been increasingly reaching out beyond the limits of the nation state in order to study this question.
-This new programme challenges its students to explore international and transnational processes, institutions and movements from multiple perspectives.
+History as a discipline has been increasingly reaching out beyond the limits of the nation-state in order to study this question.
+This new program challenges its students to explore international and transnational processes, institutions and movements from multiple perspectives.

 Building on the broad range of thematic competences present at Department of Archaeology, Conservation and History and the inspiring environment provided by the University of Oslo and the city, students are encouraged to study the forces that connect and separate people across national borders.

-By focusing on international and transnational history from the mid-19th century to the recent past, the programme offers a broad and global historical perspective on political, cultural, social and economic processes both between and beyond nation states.
+By focusing on international and transnational history from the mid-19th century to the recent past, the program offers a broad and global historical perspective on political, cultural, social and economic processes both between and beyond nation-states.
 It includes a combination of closely integrated core and specialized courses.
-Over the first three semesters students will be thoroughly prepared to write their final master's thesis through a practically oriented “horizontal” course module.... [-]
+Over the first three semesters, students will be thoroughly prepared to write their final master's thesis through a practically oriented “horizontal” course module.... [-]

 The study provides theological and hermeneutical knowledge, ethical competence, management and leadership skills, research skills, intercultural and interreligious skills, and interdisciplinary working proficiency. [+]